..................................................

 D. Sets or Smaller Groups - Do things like big formal china sets go as one item, or maybe get divided into three or more usable, but partial sets?
 Are kitchen items, clothing, small collectibles, listed item by item or in usable sub-groups?

-Details about the software, instructional videos, and how to sign up can be found at their company website.
-(I highly recommend you look into it.)
 Just click on this link, or copy and paste it into your browser: https://www.fairsplit.com/?ref=193

 Copyright © 2024 Flathead Probate Concierge - All Rights Reserved.